-Research and Development (R &D)
+(a) Research and Development (R &D)

-Specific areas in which R & D carried out by the Company Nil
+1. Specific areas in which R & D carried out by the Company : Nil

-2. Benefits derived as a result of the above R & D Not Applicable
+2. Benefits derived as a result of the above R & D : Not Applicable

-3. Plan of action
+3. Plan of action : Nil

-Expenditure on R & D
+4. Expenditure on R & D

-(a) Capital Nil (b) Recurring Nil Total Nil
+(a) Capital: Nil(b) Recurring: Nil(c) Total: Nil

-(d) Total R & D expenditure as a percentage of total turnover Not Applicable

-Technology Absorption, Adaptation and Innovation
+(d) Total R & D expenditure as a percentage of total turnover : Not Applicable b) Technology Absorption, Adaptation and Innovation extruder heating ii) Introduced highly accurate tools for threading for PVC Submersible and Casing pipes

-Installation of two new Dual Line extruders for PVC 1.
-Efforts, in brief, made towards technology absorption
+1. Efforts, in brief, made towards technology absorption : i) Installation of Ceramic heaters for plant better quality of pipes